Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach

 Both score and weights preserve tensor product structure of the general PTM $R$: if $R=\otimes_{i=1}^n R_i$ then $\gamma_r^2=\prod_{i=1}^n \gamma_{r,i}^2$ and $\wv=\otimes_{i=1}^n \wv_i$.
-For $R=\Scal V(t)$, one obtains $\gamma_r^2 = \sum_{k\in \Scal} V(t)^2_{kr}$ showing that feature $r$ is decodable only to the extent that the ``spread'' of that Pauli under $V(t)$ lands in the measured subset $\Scal$.\footnote{If $R$ contains a $t=0$ block, then since $V(0)=\Imat_{d^2}$ the corresponding rows of $R$ include $\ev_j^\top$ for all $j\in\Scal$ (up to basis ordering), hence $\ev_j\in\mathrm{row}(R)$.
-Since $R^+R$ is the orthogonal projector onto $\mathrm{row}(R)$, $(R^+R)\ev_j=\ev_j$ and thus $\gamma_j^2=(R^+R)_{jj}=1$.} Specifically, for Haar-random unitaries, late-time decodability decays exponentially with qubit number $n$ [see \cref{eq_pauli_spread_latetime}], \beq \gamma_r^2\big|_{t\to\infty} \sim |\Scal| 4^{-n} \eeq Noisy channels generically have invertible PTMs [see \cref{sec:general-noise}] and hence do not strictly reduce the accessible feature subspace.
-However, they are contracting and can effectively suppress high-weight Pauli features [see \cref{eq_noise_pauli_suppress}], requiring large weight norms $\|\wv\|$ and thereby degrading conditioning.
-Such non-CPTP maps are generally unstable under finite sampling and thus effectively lead to information loss.
+For $R=S V(t)$, one obtains $\gamma_r^2 = \sum_{k\in \Scal} V(t)^2_{kr}$, showing that feature $r$ is decodable only to the extent that the ``spread'' of that Pauli under $V(t)$ lands in the measured subset $\Scal$.\footnote{If $R$ contains a $t=0$ block, then since $V(0)=\Imat_{d^2}$ the corresponding rows of $R$ include $\ev_j^\top$ for all $j\in\Scal$ (up to basis ordering), hence $\ev_j\in\mathrm{row}(R)$.
+Since $R^+R$ is the orthogonal projector onto $\mathrm{row}(R)$, $(R^+R)\ev_j=\ev_j$ and thus $\gamma_j^2=(R^+R)_{jj}=1$.} Specifically, for Haar-random unitaries, late-time decodability decays exponentially with qubit number $n$ [see \cref{eq_pauli_spread_latetime}], \beq \gamma_r^2\big|_{t\to\infty} \sim |\Scal| 4^{-n}. \eeq Noisy channels can have invertible PTMs [see \cref{sec:general-noise}] and then do not strictly reduce the accessible feature subspace.
+If they are contracting, they effectively suppress high-weight Pauli features [see \cref{eq_noise_pauli_suppress}], but require large weight norms $\|\wv\|$ which degrades conditioning.
+Such maps are unstable under finite sampling and thus effectively lead to information loss.

 Operator spreading under temporal multiplexing is visualized in \cref{fig:tmux_eff_ptm}, where the effective PTM $R$ is plotted for the case of a TFIM and a random unitary.
 The related projector matrices $R^+ R$ are shown in \cref{fig:proj_heatmap}(a,b).
 Since we include here $t=0$ in the multiplexing scheme, the first $|\Scal|=9$ rows of $R$ have 1 on the diagonal (no spreading), leading to perfect decodability of the weight-1 Pauli sector.
 Without temporal multiplexing and nonzero initial time, perfect feature reconstruction is not possible, see \cref{fig:proj_heatmap}(c).